mbursa/xspec-table-models/README.md

 ## Limitations

-* the class does not support so called "additional parameters" at the moment
+* `XspecTableModelAdditive` class does not support so called "additional parameters" at the moment
-* only additive models can be created
+* only additive models can be created at the moment

 ## Usage